orgua/shepherd_v2_planning/docs/00_overview/flocklab_inheritance.md

 - managed userbase with quotas seems like a valid approach

 - beaglebones ethernet interface can lock up ⇾ bbbrtc unlock, long reset ⇾ josh.com
-- add plausability tests, ie. BBone pings server and restarts if not accessible
+- add plausibility tests, ie. BBone pings server and restarts if not accessible
 - writing in bulk to RAM seems important - as the PRU locks up the ARM-Core
 - PRU: min & max cycles per loop for both PRUs
 - simulation is interesting ⇾ only solar ? iv-curve ⇾ basic idea: take an embedded system, remove solar cell and connect it to our testbed